DarthRoel/HTML-Basic/README.md

 # Test
 Test Repo
-Refer to Teh Assignment Brief Document Attached with the code.
+Refer to the Assignment Brief Document Attached with the code.